Dungeons & Dragons campaign settings: Mystara

 Mystara is a campaign setting that evolved from the B and X series modules.
-The setting, as presented in the 1981 Expert Set, was a reworking of Tom Moldvay and Lawrence Schick's "Original Known World" OD&D home campaign which was played in Kent and Akron, Ohio from 1976–1979.
+The setting, as presented in the 1981 Expert Set, was a reworking of Tom Moldvay and Lawrence Schick's "Original Known World" OD&D home campaign which was played in Kent and Akron, Ohio from 1976 to 1979.
 This "Known World" served as the default campaign setting for the non-Advanced editions of D&D throughout the 1980s and 1990s.
 In 1986, the Blackmoor setting was retconned to exist in Mystara's distant past.
 Similarly to Forgotten Realms, Mystara was also designed as a "generic" high fantasy setting, but with very close real-world cultural parallels, a lack of AD&D races and monsters (no drow—their role is filled by Shadowelves, no half-elves or half-orcs since these were not character options in Basic D&D, no illithids since there were no psionics in BD&D, and no metallic dragons other than gold, since only gold dragons are found in BD&D), many varieties of PC catfolk (Rakastas), dogfolk (Lupins), and turtlefolk (Tortles) which model real-world pet breeds and turtle species, no Good–Evil axis of alignment (only Lawful–Chaotic), and light in tone (with in-world parallels of Magnum P.I., Fantasy Island, John Wayne, and other pop culture icons), and aimed at younger players.
 However, later supplements (such as the War Machine mass combat rules, Dominion rules, and Immortals rules) rivaled AD&D in complexity.
 Unlike other settings, Mystara had ascended immortal beings instead of gods, and extensive support for Immortals-level PC play.